Unitary anchored planar algebras: Preliminaries

-\begin{thm} Let $(\cA,\Tr^\cA)$ and $(\cB,\Tr^\cB)$ be semisimple $\rm C^*$ categories, and let $F: \cA\to \cB$ be a linear dagger functor that has a right adjoint.
+\begin{lem} Let $(\cA,\Tr^\cA)$ and $(\cB,\Tr^\cB)$ be semisimple $\rm C^*$ categories with unitary traces, and let $F: \cA\to \cB$ be a linear $\dagger$-functor that has a right adjoint.
 Then $F$ also has a unitary right adjoint.
-The unitary right adjoint $G$ is unique up to unique unitary natural isomorphism, and it is given by
+The unitary right adjoint $G$ is unique up to unique unitary natural isomorphism, and given by